andrmacena/cartoleiros-backend/README.md

 # Cartoleiros Backend
- This repository represents backend developed for the app "Cartoleiros".
+ This repository represents a backend developed for the app "Cartoleiros".

 This backend is responsible for the management of app users, register new users, and so on.
 Basicly, this repository is a CRUD (create, read, update and delete) for the app.